 Speech-Language Pathology Concentration

-The curriculum for the master's degree in communication disorders with a concentration in speech-language pathology is fully accredited by the American Speech-Language-Hearing Association's (ASHA) Council on Academic Accreditation.
-It is designed to provide the academic and clinical preparation necessary for the provision of scientific, competent, and professional services by speech-language pathologists.
+The master's (M.A.) educational program in communication disorders with a concentration in speech-language pathology at the University of Massachusetts Amherst is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+The program is designed to provide the academic and clinical preparation necessary for the provision of scientific, competent, and professional services by speech-language pathologists.
 The curriculum allows the student to meet the academic and clinical requirements for the American Speech-Language-Hearing Association's (ASHA) Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 In addition, students enrolled in the master's program in speech and language pathology should be eligible to apply to the Massachusetts Board of Education for licensure as a teacher of the speech, language, and hearing-impaired upon completion of their degree program.

 [Note: To be eligible to participate in an off-campus practicum in a public school in Massachusetts (a requirement for teacher licensure), students are required to take and achieve a passing score on the Communication and Literacy Skills Test of the Massachusetts Tests for Educator Licensure (MTEL).]